 This post may contain Amazon affiliate links

-- Finely chop the garlic and grate your ginger, then prepare your salad onions by cutting them at an angle.
+Finely chop the garlic and grate your ginger, then prepare the green onions by cutting them at an angle.
 Set a small handful of the onions aside to garnish the dish later.

-- In a bowl mix together the soy sauce, sugar and water.
+In a bowl mix together the gluten free soy sauce, sugar and water.

-- Heat a couple of tablespoons of oil in a wok on a medium heat.
+Heat a couple of tablespoons of oil in a wok or large skillet on a medium heat.

-- Give it a quick stir around and then add in the onions (minus some for garnish)
+Give it a quick stir around and then add in the green onions (minus some for garnish)

 Stir continuously for 5-10 minutes until the beef is cooked and the sauce has thickened.
 If you find it is too thick then add in a little more water and stir well until it thins out a bit.